google-research/google-research/kws_streaming/README.md

 * Any causal models including models with pooling and striding in time dimension can be supported in streaming mode: for example [test_stream_strided_convolution](https://github.com/google-research/google-research/blob/master/kws_streaming/layers/stream_test.py).
 For causal models we set padding='causal'.
 If the model is not causal, then the delay layer has to be inserted manually, as it is shown in [residual_model](https://github.com/google-research/google-research/blob/master/kws_streaming/layers/delay_test.py).

 ### Edge cases:
-* Input data has to be aligned with striding/pooling, for example if total striding=4, input data length has to be 4.
+* Input data length has to be aligned with striding/pooling, for example if total striding=4, input data length has to be 4.
 It allows us to run convs efficiently.
 * pool_size and strides in time dim has to be the same.
 If they are different it is still streamable but needs to be implemented.
 * Conv() in streaming mode can return a sequence, so it can be applied on any aligned sequence, for example if total striding=4, input data length can be 4, 8, etc
 * Flatten(), GlobalMaxPooling2D(), GlobalAveragePooling2D() can return only one output, so they can not be applied on any aligned sequence, for example if total striding=4, input data length has to be 4.